vzcaffaro/programming-languages-2020/Lab1-Lambda-Calculus/README.md

 The Work Cycle that is used to add features to, say, `LambdaNat0` is the following. **I highlighted in bold** the two steps that require actual work, the others steps are just for organisation and bookkeeping.

 Here we assume that we have `LambdaNatOLD` and want to build a new language called `LambdaNatNEW`.
-(First time you come here "OLD" is "0" and "NEW" is "1".)
+(First time you come here "OLD" is "0" and "NEW" is "1".
+"OLD" and "NEW" are place-holders for version numbers.)

 1) Copy the directory `LambdaNatOLD` and all its content to a new folder called `LambdaNatNEW`.